 For people that are finding it difficult to get life insurance due to poor health conditions, no medical exam life insurance is always an option.
 To make sure you’re getting the best life insurance policy for a person over 50, consider hiring an independent insurance agent.
 They can answer any of your questions and find you your ideal policy.

-Life Insurance For A 59 Year Old
+Life Insurance For Age 59

 At 59 years old, you do not want to wait any longer to get life insurance.
 Life insurance rates in your 60’s will be significantly higher.
 Therefore, you don’t have much time to spare.

-It’s still possible for a 59 year old in good health to get a reasonably priced life insurance policy.
+It’s still possible for a 59-year-old in good health to get a reasonably priced life insurance policy.
 It’s never too late for life insurance.
-Since the 60’s are knocking on your door, it’s natural to be concerned about your family’s wellbeing if you were to pass away.
+Since the ’60s are knocking on your door, it’s natural to be concerned about your family’s well-being if you were to pass away.
 A life insurance plan can make sure that they stay financially secure after you’re gone.

 There is never a shortage of options when it comes to life insurance.
-For a 59 year old, term life insurance is the most popular choice.
+For a 59-year-old, term life insurance is the most popular choice.
 Term life insurance covers you for a predetermined amount of time, between 10-30 years.

 People in their late 50’s often prefer cheap term life insurance because they may only need coverage for a few more years.
-Often, a 59 year old has almost paid off all of their debts, and their children are becoming financially independent.
-In this case, a 10 year term life policy may be sufficient.
+Often, a 59-year-old has almost paid off all of their debts, and their children are becoming financially independent.
+In this case, a 10-year term life policy may be sufficient.

 Term life insurance is significantly cheaper than permanent life insurance.
 Whole life insurance is the most popular kind of permanent life insurance.
 Whole life insurance will cover you for your entire life, so long as you continue to pay the premiums.
-Whole life insurance also features a cash value build up component.
+Whole life insurance also features a cash value build-up component.

 At the age of 59, there could be several reasons why you would be considered a high-risk applicant.
 If you have any serious medical conditions, such as diabetes, heart disease, etc., it can be difficult to be approved coverage.

 However, anyone can be approved for life insurance.
 For one, it’s possible to seek out life insurance companies with more lenient medical underwriting.
 Otherwise, no medical exam life insurance is always an option.
-These plans are more expensive, but they have high-acceptance rates and they begin coverage almost immediately.
+These plans are more expensive, but they have high acceptance rates and they begin coverage almost immediately.